Coco bread

 Coco bread is a Jamaican bread eaten on the island and in other areas of the Caribbean.
 The bread contains coconut milk and is soft and slightly sweet in taste.

 It is made to be split in half, and is often stuffed with a Jamaican patty or other fillings to form a sandwich.
 It is usually found in school cafeterias and bakeries.

-History
+Overview

 Coco bread originated in Jamaica; however, its exact roots are unclear.
-It is believed to have been born out of scarcity.
-However, it is likely to have been developed during the colonial era by enslaved and indentured Africans, as well as indentured labourers from China and India, who worked on sugar plantations.
-Coco bread is a variation of Jamaican hard dough bread, and it bears similarities to other sweet breads and soft dough breads introduced to the island by Chinese indentured labourers, and European colonizers.
+It is believed to have been born out of scarcity, and is likely to have been developed during the colonial era by enslaved and indentured Africans, as well as indentured labourers from China and India, who worked on sugar plantations.
+Coco bread is a variation of Jamaican grotto and hard dough breads, and it bears similarities to other sweet breads and soft dough breads introduced to the island by Chinese indentured labourers, and European colonizers.
+Historically, Chinese Jamaicans, descendants of indentured labourers who ran away from plantations or could not afford repatriation at the end of their contracts, as well as those who arrived after 1885 without contracts, established small businesses including most of Jamaica's grocery shops and bakeries, which have been baking and selling Jamaican patties, hard dough and coco breads.

 Since then, it has been popular within Caribbean communities throughout the region, and in areas where Jamaican immigrants have settled.